 For good weather the best time is between June to October, though June to August is very busy time, islands are packed with tourists, if you travel these months book your flights in advance.
 Try to avoid mid Jan to mid March monsoon season rough sea and wind.

-Probably the main attraction most people come here for and definitely one of the must visit places in Indonesia.
+The main attraction most people come here for and definitely one of the must visit places in Indonesia.
 Dragons do look quite impressive, big and a bit scary.
 With average weight 80 kg, body size 2,5 m (male species) they may look slow and lazy but actually can be very fast and unpredictable.

 The Komodo National park includes three big islands: Komodo, Rinca and Padar and 26 smaller once.
 Total protected area of the park 1733 square km.
 Two main islands where you can see the famous dragons are Rinca and Komodo.
 On both you can do a trek from 10 min. to 1-1,5 hours, depends on your group, to see the dragons and their nests.
 You can do a day trip from Labuan Bajo to both islands.

 Rinca island is smaller and closer, it’s easier to see dragons there, couple of them (huge males) are always around rangers’ house.
 During the trek you can see more dragons in the wild.
 The price for a tour is about IDR 500 000/$38 including lunch+150 000/$11 park fee and IDR 65 000/$5 for a guide.

 Komodo island is bigger and further away from Labuan Bajo, the trip will be longer and more expensive, IDR 700 000/$53 (plus park and guide fee), including lunch.
 If you go to Komodo island don’t forget to visit famous Pink Beach.